Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 What Is Subtension?

-Reticle subtension is the amount of space the crosshairs cover on the target.
 It is affected by both the crosshair density and the reticle placement inside the rifle’s erector tube.

-The thinner the crosshair, the lesser the subtension.
+The THINNER the crosshair, the LESSER the subtension.

 These are great for precise target shooting but can easily lose a shooter’s eyes’ focus in a busy background.